paketo-buildpacks/paketo-website/content/docs/howto/java.md

 It does not hurt to use this command for all situations, it is just more verbose and most users can get away without specifying the CA certificates buildpack to be first.

-## Spring Boot Applications
+## Build a Spring Boot Application

-If the application uses Spring Boot the [Spring Boot Buildpack][bp/spring-boot] will enhance the resulting image by adding additional metadata to the image config, applying Boot-specific performance optimizations, and enabling runtime auto-configuration.

-### Additional Metadata

-The Spring Boot Buildpack adds the following additional image labels:

-* `org.opencontainers.image.title` - set to the value of `Implementation-Title` from  `MANIFEST.MF`.
-* `org.opencontainers.image.version` - set to the values of `Implementation-Version` from `MANIFEST.MF`.
-* `org.springframework.boot.version` - set to the value of `Spring-Boot-Version` from `MANIFEST.MF`.
-* `org.springframework.cloud.dataflow.spring-configuration-metadata.json` - containing [configuration metadata][spring boot configuration metadata].
-* `org.springframework.cloud.dataflow.spring-configuration-metadata.json` - containing `dataflow-configuration-metadata.properties`, if present.

-In addition, the buildpack will add an entry with name `dependencies` to the Bill-of-Materials listing the application dependencies.

-**Example**: Inspecting Application Dependencies
+### Inspect Spring Boot Application Dependencies

 The following command uses `pack` to list every dependency of a sample application.
 {{< code/copyable >}}
 pack inspect-image samples/java --bom | jq '.local[] | select(.name=="dependencies") | .metadata.dependencies[].name'
 {{< /code/copyable >}}

-### Runtime Auto-Configuration
+### Disable Spring Boot Auto-Configuration

 The Spring Boot Buildpack adds [Spring Cloud Bindings][spring cloud bindings] to the application class path.
 Spring Cloud Bindings will auto-configure the application to connect to an external service when a binding of a supported type provides credentials and connection information at runtime.
 Runtime auto-configuration is enabled by default but can be disabled with the `BPL_SPRING_CLOUD_BINDINGS_ENABLED` environment variable.

-### Optimizations

-The Spring Boot Buildpack can apply domain-specific knowledge to optimize the performance of Spring Boot applications.
-For example, if the buildpack detects that the application is a reactive web application the thread count will be reduced to `50` from a default of `250`.

-## Connecting to an APM
+## Connect to an APM

 The Java Buildpack supports the following [APM][apm] integrations:

 * [Azure Application Insights][azure application insights] - support provided by the [Azure Application Insights Buildpack][bp/azure-application-insights]
 * [Google Stackdriver][google stackdriver] - support provided by the [Google Stackdriver Buildpack][bp/google-stackdriver]

-APM integration are enabled with [bindings][bindings].
+APM integrations are enabled with [bindings][bindings].
 If a binding of the correct `type` is provided at build-time the corresponding java agent will be contributed to the application image.
 Connection credentials will be read from the binding at runtime.

 **Example**: Connecting to Azure Application Insights